Featured in...

 Of course, if you can secure one despite your poor credit score, all the more power to you.
 You can begin utilising it to minimise your debt.

-Keep an Eye Out for Balance Transfer Fees
+Keep an Eye Out for Fees

 You should also look for the balance transfer fee and the credit card fee structure, especially any hidden fees.
 Most companies charge a fee when you transfer a balance from one card to another.
 This balance transfer fee is typically 2 – 3% of the total transferred balance.
 If it’s large, you may be paying a lot in balance transfer fees, so remember this as part of your financial planning strategy.